dabigsahar-dotcom/Project-Tummus/README.md

 # Project-Tummus
 This GitHub repository will have a bunch of tutorials for Plants vs Zombies modding (DECOMP).
- Such tutorials will tell you how to edit plant behaviors, zombie behavior, how to add new worlds, how to edit UI elements, and more.
+ This document will contain tons of information, such as adding new projectiles, new plants, zombies, and even more.